dmbarbour/wikilon/docs/AboutAO.md

         [{&hidden}{&opaque}{&frozen}]%

-This structure is easily preserved on export, easily recognized and handled by optimizers, and trivially eliminated when simplifying code.
-It's extensible with new attributes (categories, relations, etc.).
-A reverse token lookup index will efficiently find all words with a given attribute.
-The main disadvantage is that it's a bit noisy.
+This structure is preserved on export, easy for an optimizer to recognize and handle, and trivially eliminated by simplifiers.
+It is extensible with ad-hoc new attributes (categories, relations, etc.) with no need for runtime semantics.
+A reverse lookup can find all uses of a token.
+It's voluminous, but space is cheap.
+The main disadvantage is that most other dictionary applications will need to recognize and handle this structure, too.

 Note: These attributes only affect a dictionary optimizer.
 The *frozen* attribute is not a security attribute.
 If a developer wants to modify the definition for a frozen word, he can do so.
 Though, a development environment might require explicitly un-freezing the word to modify its behavior.